sylvinite/ngi_pipeline/README.md

 Nota bene
 =========
-This document is to be regareded as a internal instruction for developers are NGI at this stage - the instructions are not guaranteed to be complete nor comprehensive.
+This document is to be regareded as a internal instruction for developers at NGI at this stage - the instructions are not guaranteed to be complete nor comprehensive.
 Some time then things are more stable we'll write up a real README here.
 You have been warned!

 Installation
 ============